 Cats can swivel their ears up to 180 degrees and adopt many different ear positions.
-A cat with its ears facing forwards is happy, relaxed, and content.
+A cat with its ears facing forwards is happy, relaxed, and contented.
 If a cat’s ears point straight up, it is alert and curious about what’s going on around it.
-Ears turned back or sideways indicates that a cat is feeling scared or anxious.
+Ears turned back or sideways indicate that a cat is feeling scared or anxious.
 Cats with their ears low and facing out are likely to be feeling unwell.
-And if a cat has one ear folded or down, it’s feeling confused and unsure of what to make of its situation.
+If a cat has one ear folded or down, it’s feeling confused and unsure of what to make of its situation.

-So, if you’re looking to understand what your cat is thinking and feeling, starting at the top is with its ears the best way to go.
-Coupled with their posture and body language, the ears are useful for understanding exactly what their cats want and need.
+If you want to understand what your cat is thinking and feeling, start with its ears.
+Coupled with a cat’s posture and body language, the ears are very useful for understanding what cats want and need from you.

 Cat Ear Positions And What They Mean

-Cats have 32 muscles in each ear.
-To put it into context, this is 5 times the amount that humans have.
+Cats have 32 muscles in each ear, which is 5 times the number that humans have.
 These muscles help cats hear high-frequency sounds and enable them to swivel their ears 180 degrees, giving them a wide range of motion.

-Understanding what each ear position means can begin to figure out what your cat is trying to tell you.
+Understanding what each ear position means can determine what your cat is trying to tell you.
 These are the most common explanations for a cat’s ear positions:

 Ears Faced Forward

-Ears facing forwards is also known as the neutral position.
+Ears facing forwards is known as the neutral position.
 If your cat’s ears are doing this, it feels relaxed, content, and playful.
-When your cat displays its ears in this position, it’s in its most friendly mood and the time when you are most likely to get away with picking your pet up and cuddling it.
+When your cat displays its ears in this position, it’s in its most friendly mood.
+It is the time when you are most likely to get away with picking your cat up and cuddling it.

-Some cats won’t allow this, even if they are in a good mood.
-Whether a cat allows you to touch it or not is down to your cat’s personality.
-For example, if your cat has never enjoyed being picked up, its happy, positive attitude won’t change this.
-Instead, focus on playing with your cat in the way it enjoys, using its favorite toys to entice it to have some fun.
+Some cats won’t allow this, even if they’re in a good mood.
+Whether a cat allows you to touch it or not is down to its personality.
+For example, if your cat has never enjoyed being picked up, its happy, positive attitude won’t change anything.
+Instead, focus on playing with your cat in the way it enjoys.

 Ears Straight Up

 Curious cats who are interested in something they’ve seen might swivel their ears from side to side to home in on the noise.
-Cats that enjoy watching birds out of the window are most likely to adopt this ear position, as are guard cats or felines who regularly patrol the house.
+Cats that enjoy watching birds out of the window are most likely to adopt this ear position, as are guard cats that regularly patrol the house.

-Cats have excellent hearing, so even if humans can’t hear what a cat can hear, it’s worth heeding a cat’s warning in case of intruders or other dangers that need checking out.
+Cats have excellent hearing, so even if humans can’t hear what a cat can hear, it’s worth heeding a cat’s warning in case of intruders or other dangers.
 Otherwise, your cat is simply enjoying itself by watching the world go by.

 Ears Turned Back or Sideways

 A cat with its ears in a backward or sideways position is feeling scared or anxious.
 As a result, the cat may become aggressive as it tries to deal with its fear.
 You’ll be able to tell for sure by looking at its pupils.
-Cats with large, black pupils and back or sideways ears are feeling fearful and preparing to either fight or flee.
+Cats with large, black pupils and back or sideways ears are feeling fearful.
+They are preparing to fight or flee.

 Ears Low And Facing Out

-A cat with its ears in this position may not be feeling well.
+A cat with its ears in this position may be feeling unwell.
 As described in Sage Journals, cats are descendants of solitary animals, where hiding illness is vital for survival.
-Therefore, domestic cats display few signs of disease, pain, and distress.
+Therefore, domestic cats display few signs of distress.

-Luckily for cat owners, felines who keep their ears low and facing outwards are giving away that they are unwell – albeit unwittingly.
-To be sure, pay close attention to your cat’s overall behavior and attitude for any apparent changes or signs of distress.
+Fortunately for owners, cats that keep their ears low and facing outwards are giving away that they are unwell, albeit unwittingly.
+To be sure, pay close attention to your cat’s overall behavior and attitude for any changes or signs of distress.
 If your cat hides away or refuses to eat, health issues are almost certainly to blame.

-Don’t panic, though.
-Many cats suffer from common health issues from time to time, including bad tummies or mild sickness.
-This is normal, and your cat needs time to heal.
-However, if the problem persists, seek professional help.
+All cats get health issues from time to time, including bad stomachs or mild sickness.
+This is normal, and your cat needs time to recover or heal.

 One Ear Down

 If your cat has one ear folded down or its two ears are doing different things altogether, your cat feels confused or unsure.
-Your pet might be trying to focus on more than one thing, or it may be trying to decide what it thinks of the situation it is in, particularly if it’s experiencing something new.
+Your cat may be trying to focus on more than one thing or is trying to decide what it thinks of the situation it is in, particularly if it’s experiencing something new.

 If you’ve recently moved home or introduced a new pet to the home, this ear position is typical.
-Once your pet has made up its mind, its ears will prick up and become more alert.
+Once your cat has made up its mind, its ears will prick up, and it will become more alert.

-However, more simply, your cat might be placing one ear down because it is injured or suffers from an ear infection.
+However, your cat might be placing one ear down because it’s injured or has an ear infection.
 Bacterial and yeast infections are the most common.
 A cat will fold one ear down because of discomfort to prevent humans from getting near the ear canal.

 While technically not a position, a cat’s twitching ears indicate that your cat is agitated.
-Because of their excellent hearing, they may be picking up on something that you are not.
-Twitching allows cats to capture the surrounding noise they hear by manipulating their ears into the prime shape.
+Because of their amazing hearing, they may be picking up on something that you aren’t.
+Twitching allows cats to capture the surrounding noise they hear by manipulating their ears into the optimal shape.

-Twitching can also be a reaction to ear mites, cuts, stings, or polyps.
-Though, these are fairly noticeable and can be ruled out upon closer inspection.
+Twitching can also be a reaction to ear mites, fleas, cuts, stings, or polyps.

 Main Functions of the Ear

-The outer ear consists of the ear canal and the pinna.
+The outer ear is made up of the ear canal and the pinna.
 The pinna is the part of the ear that sticks out.
 It’s made of cartilage and is covered in skin, fur, and hair.
 Its primary function is to capture sound waves and funnel them into the eardrum through the ear canal.
 Interestingly, the pinna on their ear can move independently of each other.

-A cat’s ear canal appears deep in the ear and is prone to dirt and wax build-up.
+A cat’s ear canal appears deep within the ear and is prone to dirt and wax build-up.
 The ear canal is an effective funnel for driving sound into the eardrum.

 Other Forms of Cat Communication

-Of course, it’s not just their ears that cats communicate with.
+It’s not just their ears that cats communicate with.
 Cats use various methods to communicate with humans and other animals, including sounds, posture, and body language.
-Some are human-specific, while others are universal to all creatures.
+Some are human-specific, while others are universal.

-A cat’s body shape and posture offer many insights into what your cat is feeling.
+A cat’s body shape and posture offer insights into how your cat is feeling.
 A happy cat will stand in a relaxed body posture with its tail slightly curved at the tip.
 The ears will adopt a neutral position, and its mouth will remain closed.

 A worried cat will adopt a crouched position.
 Its muscles will be tense, and its tail will be tucked tightly into the body, safely away from danger.
 A nervous cat will position its ears sideways, and its pupils will dilate.

 In this position, your cat is getting ready to run away from danger, so it will hold its body tight to enable a quick reaction.
-Many scared cats will tuck themselves away in spots that no-one else can reach and won’t reappear until the danger subsides.
+Many scared cats will tuck themselves away in spots that no one can reach and won’t reappear until the danger subsides.

 The second position is a standing one, with the cat’s back arched.
-Its hairs will stand on end, and the front paw will be slightly raised from the ground, ready to swipe.
-Again, the ears will be lowered, and the cat will show its teeth as a warning.
+Its hair will stand on end, and the front paw will be slightly raised from the ground, ready to swipe.
+The ears will be lowered, and the cat will show its teeth as a warning.

 Cats have an impressive arsenal of sounds in their repertoire.
-The most common is meowing.
-Interestingly, this sound is used to communicate with humans, not other cats.
+Meowing is used to communicate with humans, not other cats.
 Meowing indicates that a cat wants something, like food, attention, or access to the outdoors.
 But cats also meow to greet humans or ask them not to leave home again, for example.

-Although purring can also sometimes signify that a cat is unwell, it’s tough to tell the difference between the two types of purrs.
-However, a purr because of illness is usually accompanied by behavioral signs, like a lack of appetite and lethargy, making it easier to spot.
+Although purring can also sometimes signify that a cat is unwell, it’s hard to tell the difference between the two types of purrs.
+However, a purr due to illness is usually accompanied by behavioral signs, such as a lack of appetite and lethargy.

-Chirps and trills are sweet sounds that are more commonly used in cat to cat communication.
+Chirps and trills are sweet sounds that are more commonly used in cat-to-cat communication.
 Mother cats trill at their kittens to encourage them to follow her or behave.
-These noises also highlight when a cat is happy or excited about something.
+These noises also highlight when a cat is happy or excited.

 Some cats chatter when they look out of the window.
 This is a sign of predatory excitement after a cat spots a bird or other prey animal.
 It also indicates a stress level that your cat cannot get outside to hunt the animals down.